getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ### Scenario 3: User's Application Crashes Shortly After SDK Initialization

-The most likely scenario is the user's application crashes shortly after the SDK initialization.
+The user's application crashes shortly after the SDK initialization.
 We have to ensure that we're not wrongly disabling the Sentry SDK.
 Still, suppose we detect that the app continuously crashes after x seconds of the Sentry SDK initialization.
 In that case, switching to the SDK Safe Mode might be acceptable to minimize the risk of the Sentry SDK being the root cause.
 Furthermore, our users will mainly be interested in the crash events, not other data such as performance or session replay.

 ### Scenario 4: User's Application Crashes After SDK Initialization

+This happens frequently, and we must ensure that the SDK correctly ignores this scenario.

 ## Option A1: [Preferred] Checkpoints <a name="option-a1"></a>